glarocca/OpenAIRE_research_products/README.md

 ```

 The selected **Research Products** downloaded from the EGI's OpenAIRE dashboard will be stored in the `FILENAME`

-Research Products will be parsed with the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) library.
+Research Products will be parsed with the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) library

 ## References